 There are two locations for taking some time out.
-The first is the excellent new Salcombe Harbour Hotel spa which should have opened its doors by the time you are in Salcombe.
-They will have fabulous facilities and lots of treatments available.
+The first is the excellent new Salcombe Harbour Hotel spa, which has fabulous facilities and lots of treatments available.

 If you prefer to have a massage in your property your concierge can arrange for this.

 Your kit for crabbing should include and crabbing line, net, bucket and bait.
 These are available from many outlets in town.
 Key for success is the location – we recommend going next to the steps in front of the RNLI HQ near to the Fortescue Inn.
 If you prefer more safety with a wall, then carry along to Victoria Quay.

 Skill is obviously part of the deal (carefully pulling up the line trying not to bash crabs against the wall so they drop off the line) but the bait is important too!
 Bacon is an easy option.
 But we have a sneaky tip to beat the others – pop into the Butchers and ask for some scraps!
 Or the crème de la crème of bait is a smelly mackerel head.
 To source one of these is tough, but if you catch one of the fishing trip boats coming into the key you might just hit the jackpot.